zenomt/webid-auth-protocol/README.md

 Security Considerations
 -----------------------
 Having a bearer token issued from this protocol doesn't guarantee access to the requested resource.
-Access control facilities can use the identity associated with the bearer token to determine access rights.
+Access control facilities in the resource server can use the identity associated with the bearer token and other considerations to determine access rights.

+### Redirect Workflow Considerations

 Care **SHOULD** be taken so that the `Location` header in response to the above API endpoints is not exposed to browser scripts in redirect-type